What is medicated weight loss?

 During the consultation, we assess your medical history, explore your eating habits & exercise levels, and look at your goals.
 We also explore your reasoning behind wanting to use medication to help you lose weight.

 At the moment, we operate only online through our website.
+There are no clinics.

 Who can use it?